npclaudiu/git-server-poc/README.md

   "Small File Problem") by treating Git objects as immutable data blobs.

 **Relational Metadata (PostgreSQL)**: Mutable repository data, such as references (branches, tags), are managed in a relational database to ensure transactional consistency while queries remain efficient.

-This project serves as an experimental sandbox to validate patterns such as FastCDC for deduplication and Merkle Tree validation against standard Git workloads.
+This project serves as an experimental sandbox for exploring ideas such as the ones listed below, against standard Git workloads:

-**Note**: This repository is also meant as a reference implementation for myself and attempts to document other things that I found useful when working on this project.
+- [x] Implementing the Git/HTTP protocol with custom storage backends
+- [ ] Using FastCDC for object data deduplication
+- [ ] Using Merkle Trees for a multi-generational append-only object store
+- [ ] Using swappable object and metadata stores

 Developed with [Gemini Code Assist](https://codeassist.google/).